Salvation Army financial assistance programs and resources.

 Free Christmas, Thanksgiving and Holiday Meals are provided on each holiday for low income families, seniors, and the homebound.
 Support is also offered for families and individuals who are hungry and have no place to go for a hot meal.
 In addition to offering food, most centers surround guests with love and compassion as they serve the meal.
 Seniors and the homebound can often have a holiday meal delivered to them, if they can’t shop or prepare one on their own.

-If your state, city, or county is not listed, click here for the phone numbers and addresses of additional social service centers.
+Select the state or county near you below for a Salvation Army social service program.
+If your state, city, or county is not listed below, click here for the phone numbers and addresses of additional financial help by state.